Exclusive: Seamus Coleman would welcome Declan Rice back to Rep of Ireland squad

 Nations League: The managers' verdicts

-Coleman will make his return to competitive international duty following an horrific leg break suffered against Wales in March 2017, playing against Wales again in the all-new Uefa Nations League on Thursday night, live on Sky Sports Football.
+Coleman will make his return to competitive international duty following a horrific leg break suffered against Wales in March 2017, playing against Wales again in the all-new UEFA Nations League on Thursday night, live on Sky Sports Main Event.

 Nations League live on Sky